iCTF: the International Capture The Flag Competition

 iCTF 2024

-The iCTF 2024 will take place from November 16, 2024, at 10 am Pacific Time to November 22, 2024, at 4pm Pacific Time.
+The iCTF 2024 took place from November 16 to November 22, 2024.

 The 2024 iCTF is sponsored by the ACTION NSF AI Institute, and was organized by Shellphish and the UCSB Women in Computer Science group.